 According to a 2013 National Highway Traffic Safety Administration (NHTSA) study, fatal hit-and-run crashes are on the rise, going from 1,274 in 2009, to 1,393 in 2010, to 1,449 in 2011.
 It’s estimated there are over 700,000 hit-and-run incidents every year in the United States, with that number continuing to rise.

 Victims of hit-and-run accidents may be upset, confused and unsure of what to do next.
-Contact your insurance company and an experienced personal injury attorney, as they will provide the best advice for handling your claim.
+Contact your insurance company to begin the claims process, as they will provide information about the next steps for handling your claim.
 Your insurance rates should not be affected in cases like these, but that does not mean your insurance carrier will cover the accident.
 To protect yourself in the event of a hit-and-run, it’s smart to have both Uninsured/Underinsured Motorist coverage, as well as Collision coverage.

 Hit-and-run incidents are covered minus your deductible in most cases.
 If you do not carry UM/UIM, then your Collision coverage should pick up the tab – minus your deductible.
 If you have UM coverage, your insurance will be responsible for paying your medical bills, any lost wages, pain and suffering, etc.

 For someone who caused an accident and left the scene, the consequences are severe.
 The driver will likely face heavy fines and/or imprisonment depending on the state’s law.
-Personal injury lawsuits can be filed against the driver who caused the injuries.
+A personal injury lawsuit can be filed against the driver who caused the injuries, and consulting with an experienced car accident attorney is typically beneficial for car accident victims.
 If a person died in a hit-and-run, the surviving family members can file a wrongful death lawsuit.
 Depending on state laws, a hit-and-run accident could stay on the driver’s record for 5-7 years.